gbmhunter/blog/content/pcb-design/_index.md

 "Late cycle rework" is the term given to PCB reworking done at the late stages, just before being sent of to the PCB manufacturer.
 Late cycle work is normally a bad thing, it is estimated that work done in this stage cost 10x as much as it does in the earlier stage.

-## Panelization
+## Panelisation

-Panelization is when you combine multiple PCB designs onto one PCB board, with the normal intention of saving costs associated with producing individual PCB's.
-Most PCB manufacturers support panelization and will route/v-score each design out for you, so you can separate them easily.
+Panelisation is when you combine multiple PCB designs onto one PCB board, with the normal intention of saving costs associated with producing individual PCBs.
+Most PCB manufacturers support panelisation and will route/v-score each design out for you, so you can separate them easily.

 [Altium](/electronics/general/altium) supports panelization.
 There is also software called [GerbMerge](https://github.com/unwireddevices/gerbmerge), an open-source tool which merges Gerber files together.